nadethoughts/Aetheria/World/Characters/Angel.md

 ## Role in the Community
 Angel serves as a teacher, guiding the young and imparting wisdom to the next generation.
 She is also a key organizer within the community, helping to manage supplies, plan events, and ensure that everyone has what they need.
 Her nurturing nature and strong organizational skills make her a beloved figure in the community.

-## Goals and Aspirations
-Angel seeks to heal the rifts caused by [the Flaming Retribution](../Events/The-Flaming-Retribution.md) and help rebuild a compassionate, inclusive society.
-She dreams of creating a sanctuary where all races and backgrounds are accepted and valued.

 ## Relationships

 ### Family